History of Ancient India - the Beginning

 Travelling Overseas

-A genetic survey in South India discovered, Dravidian people whose genetics were identical to those of indigenous Australians!
+A genetic survey in South India discovered Dravidian people genetically close indigenous Australians!

-While East Asia and Europe became populated by humans, a migration from today`s Tibet to the north eastern part of India added to the ancient Indian population.
+While East Asia and Europe became populated by humans who fled the droughts in central Asia, migration from today`s Tibet added to the ancient Indian population.

-But, like their cousins in Australia, the indigenous populations of India were displaced and marginalised by human groups of European origin.
+Like their cousins in Australia, the indigenous populations of India were displaced and marginalized by human groups of Aryan origin.

-It's an area between today's Iran, Pakistan and India where indigenous villagers came in contact with other civilisations
+It's an area between today's Iran, Pakistan and India where indigenous villagers came in contact with other civilizations

 india history timeline